-An object of class oncosimulpop or class oncosimul2 (a single simulation). Х timeSample "last" means to sample each individual in the very last time period of the simulation. "unif" (or "uniform") means sampling each individual at a time choosen uniformly from all the times recorded in the simulation between the time when the first driver appeared and the final time period. "unif" means that it is almost sure that different individuals will be sampled at different times. "last" does not guarantee that different individuals will be sampled at the same time unit, only that all will be sampled in the last time unit of their simulation.
+"last" means to sample each individual in the very last time period of the simulation. "unif" (or "uniform") means sampling each individual at a time choosen uniformly from all the times recorded in the simulation with at least one driver between the time when the first driver appeared and the final time period. "unif" means that it is almost sure that different individuals will be sampled at different times. "last" does not guarantee that different individuals will be sampled at the same time unit, only that all will be sampled in the last time unit of their simulation.